-I’ve worn makeup maybe three or four times since March, but I am not feeling it.
-I went out with my friend Kristen for a much-needed socially distant girls’ day out a few weeks ago and I didn’t wear makeup nor did I dry my hair.
-That isn’t like me at all and yet, it felt very empowering.
-I am sure I looked like shit and we even discussed this.
+I’ve maybe worn makeup three or four times since March; I’m not really feeling it.
+I went out with my friend Kristen a few weeks ago for a much-needed socially distanced girls’ day, and I didn’t apply makeup or dry my hair.
+That isn’t like me at all and yet, it felt really liberating.

-But the point I am trying to make is, am I not wearing it because I feel like it feels pointless?
-Am I in a pandemic depression?
+So the question is, am I in a pandemic depression?
 Or is this who I am now?

 Here is an article I found: Why I quit wearing makeup 2 months ago

-In last month’s tater tot post, I had shared with you “Doc” Rivers life-changing journey and said I would mention it more this month.
-I lied.
-I touched on it in last week’s post about univers-isms but I wanted to mention it again because I love this entire way of thinking.
+In last month’s tater tot post, I told you about “Doc” Rivers life-changing journey and promised to tell you more about it this month.
+I lied to you.
+I touched on it in last week’s post about univers-isms, but I wanted to bring it up again because I love this school of thought.

 This video is interesting.
-The bulk of it is about how the Ubuntu philosophy can change the workplace culture but the first five to eight minutes are what I think is best to describe what I want you to get out of Ubuntu and his story about how it changed his life, is just pretty incredible.
+The bulk of it is on how the Ubuntu philosophy can influence workplace culture, but the first five to eight minutes are what I believe best illustrate what I want you to gain out of Ubuntu, and his story of how it changed his life is simply incredible.

 Here is the title of Erika’s book: I Held the Sun in My Hands: A Memoir by Erika Jacoby